-What you need to know while travelling to high altitude locations
+What you need to know while travelling on high altitude locations

 How to recognize (high) altitude sickness/ Soroche?
 For this you need to know that there are three important forms of altitude sickness:

-The first and most common form of Soroche is: Acute Mountain Sickness (AMS)
+The first and most common form of altitude sickness is: Acute Mountain Sickness (AMS)

 These are the symptoms:

 - Having a light headache (which can become a heavy one);

 - Feeling dizzy after doing only a bit of exercise;